sparkletop/InputSim/README.md

 In order to use any newly downloaded Quark, restart SuperCollider or recompile the class library.

+This assumes [git](https://git-scm.com/) is installed on your system.
+See the [SuperCollider docs](http://doc.sccode.org/Guides/UsingQuarks.html) for more info.

 ## Get started

 Run this line from within SuperCollider to start a simple InputSim GUI: